 - I like this spread chunky, so I simply mix everything by hand.
 However, some people like to use their food processor to achieve a smoother texture.
 The peppers should still remain chunky, so if you use the food processor, add them last and process for just a few seconds.

-- Storage: You can keep the leftovers in an airtight container in the fridge for up to 4 days.
-I don't recommend freezing this spread.
+- Storage: You can keep this spread in an airtight container in the fridge for up to 4 days.
+I don't recommend freezing this spread, as its texture will be affected.

 Nutrition per Serving